jacob-torres/jacob-torres/README.md

 My favorite passtime is researching new things; there's no technology or problem I'm unwilling to tackle.
 I strive for excellence and mastery in everythingI do.

-I have 3+ years of programming experience  with Python, Java, SQL, JavaScript, and TypeScript.
-I'm actively learning Scala, and I plan on picking up C++, Julia, Go, and Perl, among others.
-Learning procedural programming with C has also been a trip!
+I have 3+ years of experience  with Python, SQL, Java, and JavaScript.
+I'm actively learning TypeScript and Scala, and I plan on delving into C++ and Julia in the future, among others.

 Some of my passions include: